 Example of Absolute Cell Address in the Spreadsheet

-In the example below, we’ll compute the sales tax for each item in column E using cell B13, which provides the tax rate of 12 percent.
+In the example below, we’ll compute the sales tax for each item in column E using cell B13, which provides a tax rate of 12 percent.
 We’ll need to make cell $B$13 an absolute reference to ensure that the reference to the tax rate remains consistent, even when the formula is duplicated and filled into other cells.

 - First, select the cell.
 In this case, we’ll choose cell E5.